RTMP vs. RTSP: Which Protocol Should You Choose? (Update)

 Lack of Support

 RTSP is very highly used and regarded in its specific corner of the streaming world: namely, closed and in-house private networks, especially through the use of IP cameras.
-However, it is not typically used for larger scale broadcasts over the internet and is, therefore, not widely supported by encoders.
+However, it is not typically used for larger scale broadcasts or streams over the internet and is, therefore, not widely supported by encoders.

 Lack of Optimization Options